cepdnaclk/e20-3yp-SkyT/docs/README.md

 5. Web dashboard

 ### 1. Sensor Node
-The sensor node is a compact environmental monitoring unit installed within a designated tea plantation area, typically covering a perimeter of approximately 500 meters.
+The sensor node is a compact environmental monitoring unit installed within a designated tea plantation area, typically covering a perimeter of approximately 50 meters.
 This unit is designed to collect essential soil and atmospheric data, including pH levels, nutrient content (NPK), temperature, and humidity.

-The sensor node operates on either solar power or a rechargeable battery, depending on its location.
+The sensor node operates on both solar power or a rechargeable battery, depending on its location.
 It remains in a low-power state and is activated only upon receiving a triggering signal from the drone via Bluetooth Low Energy (BLE) communication.

 **Hardware Components**
 1. *ESP32 Microcontroller* – Handles data acquisition and wireless communication.
-2. *RS485 NPK Sensor* – Measures nitrogen (N), phosphorus (P), and potassium (K) levels in the soil.
+2. *RS485 NPK & pH Sensor* – Measures nitrogen (N), phosphorus (P), and potassium (K) levels in the soil.
-3. *AHT10 Humidity Sensor* – Monitors temperature and humidity conditions.
+3. *DHT11 Humidity Sensor* – Monitors temperature and humidity conditions.

 ### 2. Drone
 The drone serves as the primary data acquisition unit within the system, collecting environmental data from the sensor node while simultaneously capturing aerial images of the tea plantation.
 These high-resolution images are processed in the cloud backend to support critical decision-making processes, such as determining the optimal timing for tea harvesting.